symbiontik/k3s-gitops/README.md

 1. Prepare for deployment
 1. Configure Flux
 1. Deploy some apps
-1. (advanced) Add your own apps
+1. Add your own apps
-1. (advanced) Automate K3S updates
+1. Automate k3s updates
-1. (advanced) Automate your app updates
+1. Automate your app updates
-1. (advanced) Visualize your repo
-1. (advanced) Access your apps from anywhere
+1. Access your apps from anywhere
+1. Integrate Zero Trust security
-1. (advanced) Add SSO to your apps
+1. Add SSO to your apps
-1. (advanced) Integrate zero-trust security
+1. Visualize your repo

+**Note**: In order to stay focused on secure GitOps practices, these practices will not be covered within this guide:

+-High availability for networking, storage, and Kubernetes components -Hosted/Cloud deployments
+-Load balancing
+-Disaster recovery

 ### Fork this repo